Huntsman Urges Shareholders To Vote For Its Director Nominees

-WASHINGTON (dpa-AFX) - In a letter to all shareholders, Peter Huntsman, Chairman of the Board of Huntsman Corp.
-(HUN), urged shareholders to vote for all of the company's Director nominees.
-The company does not believe it needs to replace any members of a Board that is already fully refreshed.
+WASHINGTON (dpa-AFX) - In a letter to shareholders, Huntsman Corporation (HUN) urged its shareholders to vote for all of the company's directors standing for election.
+Stockholders of record as of February 1, 2022, will be entitled to vote at the meeting.

-'Although Starboard seeks to replace directors who it believes lack true independence or qualifications for the board, not only do we find insufficient cause to remove current directors, we also aren't convinced that Starboard's nominees have particularly relevant, timely or incremental experience to add to the board at this time,' Peter Huntsman stated.
+'The Huntsman of today is vastly different than the Huntsman of just a few years ago.
+We have successfully executed a strategic repositioning of our business and our refreshed, fit-for-purpose Board is driving a proven plan to continue enhancing shareholder value.
+Don't let Starboard and its short-term focus put your investment in Huntsman at risk,' Peter Huntsman Chairman, President and Chief Executive Officer, said.

 Copyright(c) 2022 RTTNews.com.
 All Rights Reserved